silktide/prospect-php-client/README.md

 // The actual API key needs to be created at https://app.prospect.silktide.com/en_GB/admin/settings#/api define("PROSPECT_API_KEY", "0123456789abcdef");

-// Create a new report, poll for it to be completed, then display the report:
 $reportApi = new ReportApi(PROSPECT_API_KEY);
 $reportId = $reportApi->create("https://example.silktide.com");
 echo "Started report, waiting.";